mastodilu/go-sort/README.md

 }
 ```

-Then create a slice of items that implements the `Comparable` interface.
+Then create a slice of items that implement the `Comparable` interface.

 ```go
 // read file of numbers